timotejroiko/tiny-discord/docs/WebsocketShard.md

 |wait_for_server|boolean|no|false|Whether the function should wait for `token` and `endpoint` data to arrive \*|
 |timeout|number|no|10000|How long to wait before giving up|

 \* These two values are received separately in a `VOICE_SERVER_UPDATE` event and they are required to connect to the voice websocket.
-If `server` is set to true, the function will wait for this event to arrive before resolving, however, this event is only sent when connecting or moving to a new voice channel, it will never fire if the client is already connected.
-The shard does do not know if the client is already connected or not, so to prevent unnecessary timeout errors, the enduser should handle this by caching voiceStates received in `GUILD_CREATE` events.
+If `wait_for_server` is set to true, the function will wait for this event to arrive before resolving, however, this event is only sent when connecting or moving to a new voice channel, it will never fire if the client is already connected.
+The shard does do not know whether the client is connected or not, so to prevent unnecessary timeout errors, the enduser should keep track of existing voice connections by caching voiceStates received in `GUILD_CREATE` events.

 &nbsp;